Guðrún Ósvífrsdóttir: First marriage

 Her first marriage to Thorvaldr Halldorsson ended in divorce.
 It was a brief unhappy marriage, however after the divorce she acquired half of his estate.

 Second marriage

 Her second husband Thord Ingunnarsson drowned at sea.
 She gave birth to his son soon after, naming him Thord.

 Third marriage

 After her second husband's death she was courted by the two foster-brothers Kjartan Óláfsson and Bolli Þorleiksson.
 Guðrún preferred Kjartan, but she gave herself to Bolli, because of a false rumour that Kjartan was engaged to Ingibjörg, the sister of King Óláfr Tryggvason.
 The two foster-brothers engaged in hostilities which ended with Bolli killing Kjartan, and Bolli being killed by Kjartan's kinsmen.

 Her second son, Bolli Bollason, was born the winter after the killing of his father when her son Thord was only four.
-They grew up at Helgafell, after his mother Guðrún exchanged homes with chieftain Snorre Torgrimsson (Snorri Goði).
+They grew up at Helgafell, after his mother Guðrún exchanged homes with chieftain Snorri Þorgrímsson (Snorri goði).